zhezhaoa/ngram2vec/README.md

 The toolkit implements the ngram2vec model proposed in emnlp2017<br>
 **Ngram2vec: Learning Improved Word Representation from Ngram Co-occurrence Statistics**<br>

-In this work, we introduce ngrams into recent word representation methods inspired by traditional language modeling problem.
-Significant improvements are witnessed in some settings when ngrams are considered.
+**ngram2vec** toolkit is a natural extension to **word2vec**, where ngrams are introduced into recent word representation methods inspired by traditional language modeling problem.
+The toolkit can generate state-of-the-art word embeddings and high-quality ngram embeddings.
 For example, PPMI achieves 85+ accuracy on Google analogy questions (semantic group).
 This toolkit provides the workflow of the proposed ngram models.
 It enables users to build vocabulary and co-occurrence matrix at a certain memory size.
 Also, we do optimization on many stages to speed up the process and reduce disk space required.

 ## Example use cases